djvaron/Goldbach/README.md

   2. Second, it requires that large arrays (up to 10-100 GiB) be passed via `MPI_Send()`, which is costly.

 #### Approach 2
 In the second MPI approach, each process constructs its own sieve array before work is distributed as in approach 1.
-This MPI implementation also fails to parallelize the Eratosthenes sieve, but it boosts performance by distributing the verification loop work across numerous processes without incurring `MPI_Send()` overhead costs.
+This MPI implementation also fails to parallelize the Eratosthenes sieve, but it boosts performance by distributing the verification loop iterations to numerous workers without incurring `MPI_Send()` overhead costs.

 #### Comparison
 We compare execution times of the two MPI approaches for a problem size of 1.4&times;10<sup>0</sup>, using 1 to 32 cores on a single node: